-One of the many development efforts at the U.S. Army Joint Technology Center and Systems Integration Lab (JSIL) that involve the use of Virtual Reality Scene Generator (VRSG) is the MALET-JSIL Aircrew Trainer, or MJAT, plug-and-play training capability.
+One of the many development efforts at the U.S. Army Joint Technology Center and Systems Integration Lab (JSIL) that involve the use of MVRsimulation's Virtual Reality Scene Generator (VRSG) is the MALET-JSIL Aircrew Trainer, or MJAT.

 The deployment of MJAT began in 2016, with 56 systems (with VRSG) installed at U.S. Air Force sites across the country.
 JSIL purchased 88 additional VRSG licenses in 2019, and in 2020 171 licenses will support the continued roll-out of MJAT as an upgrade to the USAF PMATS program.
 The existing PMATS devices are being progressively shipped to the Joint Technology Center/System Integration Laboratory (JSIL) facility in Huntsville, Alabama, where the original PMATS configuration is being upgraded with the newly updated simulation software suite.